 Portland survives and works because it is a cluster of neighborhoods.
 Some of these neighborhoods have been key to the rebirth of Portland.
 The ones I have chosen are still wonderful and interesting places to visit today.

-Think Berkeley in the 60s with Portlandia twist.
+Think Berkeley in the 60s with a Portlandia twist.

 The bigger picture.
 To know where you are going it helps to know where you have been.
-These tours are a fun way go back and visit where Portland came from and how it move on to become more.
+These tours are a fun way go back and learn where Portland came from.
+It gives an idea why we are the way we are and where we need to go.